 Our supply chains

-Anti-slavery Policy statement:
+Anti-slavery Policy Statement:

 “The Lancashire Group has zero tolerance to slavery and human trafficking and is committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.”

-Our stated Anti-Slavery Policy Statement reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure (amongst our other priorities) that slavery and human trafficking is not taking place anywhere in our business or related supply chains.
+This Anti-slavery Policy Statement is the principal articulation of the Lancashire Group’s policy on slavery and human trafficking.
+It is intended to inform and influence all the operational procedures within the Lancashire Group.
+It also reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure (amongst our other priorities) that slavery and human trafficking is not taking place anywhere in our business or related supply chains.

-Third party provider and outsourcing;
+Third-party provider and outsourcing;